GabrielDWu/GabrielDWu.github.io/_posts/2021-12-25-box-problem.markdown

 tags: [philosophy, physics]
 words: 1700
 suggested: true
+image: "box_problem/box_fig1.png"
+preview: The entire universe consists of a rectangular box, which you are trapped in.
+Four of the faces -- the floor, the ceiling, and the left and right walls -- are solid metal and cannot be tampered with.
+However, the front and back faces (which are, say, 5 feet apart) act as portals
 ---

 Here is an interesting thought experiment I came up with that brings up some deep questions about metaphysics and identity.
 To start with, consider the following two scenarios.